gconnect/cartdev-kit/apps/frontend/react-app/README.md

-# Getting Started with Create React App
+# React Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+CartDevkit support React boilerplate template with TailwindCSS and ChakraUI.
+This is a starter kit with no additional boilerplate code.
+It's a perfect starter kit to get your project started on Cartesi.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: Run `yarn` or `npm install` to install all the required dependencies to run the dApp.

 ### `yarn start`